binfalse/BiVeS/README.md

 > [An algorithm to detect and communicate the differences in computational models describing biological systems.](https://doi.org/10.1093/bioinformatics/btv484)
 > *Bioinformatics* 32 (4): 563-570;

+**More documentation on the BiVeS framework** can be found and the [GitHub pages of the SEMS project](https://semsproject.github.io/BiVeS/).

 ## BiVeS consists of several modules

 ![bives modules](art/dependency-graph.png)